Visa to Nigeria: cost, terms, features

 South Ossetia

-It is possible for citizens of certain countries to enter Nigeria without a visa.
+Citizens of certain countries can enter Nigeria without a visa.
 These include:

 Benin